FDio/csit/docs/automating_vpp_api_flag_day.rst

 #.
 If the api-crc job fails, an email with the appropriate reason
    is sent to the VPP patch submitter and vpp-api-dev@lists.fd.io including the VPP patch information and .api files that are edited.
 #.
+The VPP patch developer works with a VPP committer
+   to ensure the patch meets requirements to become a candidate (see above).
+#.
 The VPP patch developer and CSIT team create a CSIT JIRA ticket
    to identify the work required to support the new VPP API version.
 #.
 CSIT developer creates a patch of the deactivating change